Xoloitzcuintli dog breed

 About the Xoloitzcuintli

-The Xoloitzcuintli is a large companion dogs known for its balanced nature and highly intelligent mind.
-Well-suited to apartment living, the Xoloitzcuintli is best matched with experienced owners.
+The Xoloitzcuintli is a medium companion dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, well-suited to apartment living, the Xoloitzcuintli is best matched with experienced owners.
 Typically standing 18 inches to 23 inches tall at the shoulder and weighing 10 to 50 pounds, this breed has a life expectancy of 14 to 20 years, making it a long-lived companion for the right family.

 Originally classified within the Companion Dogs group, the Xoloitzcuintli brings a distinct combination of traits that sets it apart.
 The Xoloitzcuintli has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Xoloitzcuintli loves being close to its people and forms strong bonds with every member of the household.